 Native Modules in Bun

-📦 What Are Native Modules in Bun?
+📦 What are Native Modules in Bun?

 In Bun, native modules refer to precompiled code (usually written in C, C++, or Rust) that can be imported directly into your Bun app.
 These modules unlock near-native performance, giving you the ability to execute high-performance logic inside your JavaScript or TypeScript code without external dependencies.

-⚙️ Why Use Native Modules?
+⚙️ Why use Native Modules?

 Sometimes JavaScript just isn’t fast enough — especially for CPU-heavy tasks like encryption, compression, media processing, or complex algorithms.
-Bun’s support for native modules means:

 • Lower-level access to system APIs